 Also slated in phase 2 is to add options for maintaining National Trail Ride, Fox Trot America, and Three Year Old Futurity records into the system.

-“Thanks to the donations previously made, we still have money in our database restricted fund to start phase 2; however, we anticipate that to complete this phase to the level that our members want, we will need additional funding,” shared Mr. Snethern.
+“Thanks to the donations previously made, we still have money in our database restricted fund to start phase 2; however, to complete this phase to the level that our members want, we will need additional funding,” shared Mr. Snethern.
 Individuals interested in donating directly to this project should contact the MFTHBA office.

 Once Phase 2 is complete, Phase 3 will focus on updating MFTHBA.com and its associated webpages.

 What Current and Past Board Members Are Saying